How Covid-19 is effecting Mass on Campus

 We will be offering a weekday Mass on Friday afternoons at 12:15 pm in the CCM chapel starting Aug.
 21, limited to 12 worshipers in designated seats in the pews.

-- Everyone is expected to wear a face covering for any indoor Mass.
+- Everyone is expected to wear a face covering and maintain 6′ social distancing.

 - Everyone is expected to use hand sanitizer before entering the building.